JesusValeraDev/JesusValera.dev/content/2023-02-20-declaring-array-structures-in-php.md

 There are three different ways to define the type of elements in a PHP array:

 1. Legacy way: `User[]`
-2. List Shape: `array<int,mixed>` & `list<mixed>`
+2. List Shape: `array<int, mixed>` & `list<mixed>`
-3. Object Shape: `array{0:int, foo:?string, bar:mixed}`
+3. Object Shape: `array{foo:?string, bar:array{name:string, value:mixed}}`

 ## The Legacy way

-This is a fashioned way to define a list of elements from a certain type, the problem is it becomes ambiguous, and clients that use this kind of list cannot know if keys are integers, floats or strings.
+This is a legacy approach to define a list of elements of a specific type.
+The problem is that it becomes ambiguous, and developers using this kind of list cannot know if keys are integers or strings.
+Also, while modern static analyzers will infer `User[]` as `array<int, User>` by default, this inference may not always align with the actual runtime behavior or your intent.<br>
-Also, static analyzers will not fail if you try to get an element by key with an incorrect type, in these scenarios, I would suggest using `array<int,mixed>`.
+Being explicit with `array<int, User>` or `list<User>` is still a better practice because:

+- It's more explicit about intent
+- Avoids any ambiguity about what keys are valid
+- Makes the code more self-documenting

 In the end, the more explicit, the better.